upperlinecode/solar-system-lab/README.md

 Can you make the planets spin in place (rotate on their own axes) using an a-animation tag?

+Can you change the lighting or the background sounds (although technically space is silent, since there is no medium through which longitudinal sound waves can be transmitted)?

 ## Expert Challenges